MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Analysis settings

-**Owners** – Workplace Analytics Analysts have full access to this page and limited Analysts have read-only access
+**Owners** – Workplace Analytics Analysts have full access and limited Analysts have read-only access to these settings

 In **Analysis settings**, you can create and customize meeting exclusion rules to remove meetings that you to exclude from analysis, such as appointments that are unrelated to work.